IliasEfth/frameDiffDetector/README.md

 # frameDiffDetector
- A python screen recorder app that can detect differencies between two frames.
+ A python screen recorder app that can detect differences between two frames.
 In order to decide if we found an acceptable difference between the last two frames, we use the entropy to calculate the randomnes.
 # Install packages
 pip install opencv-python\
 pip install numpy\